chappjc/dcrvanity/README.md

   -simnet       Generate a simnet key instead of mainnet -regtest      Generate a regtest key instead of mainnet -pattern1     Primary pattern. dcrvanity will exit if this matches an address.
-  -pattern2     Secondary pattern. dcrvanity will NOT exit, just report, an address match.
+  -pattern2     Secondary pattern. dcrvanity will NOT exit, just report, an
+                address match.
   -pat1implies2 A match on pattern1 implies a match on pattern2.
-  -N            Number of goroutines to launch (essentially the number of cores to use).
+  -N            Number of goroutines to launch (essentially the number of
+                cores to use).
 ```

-The pattern should not include any of `0OIl`.
+When a match is found, dcrvanity outputs the matching address, which is a
+compressed representation of the actual public key, along with the private key
+that is paired with the public key.
+The private key is also compressed; it uses
+a WIF encoding, which is the format required by the `importprivkey` RPC.
+See the
+next section for details.

+**But wait!**  Before you start searching, be aware that there are some restrictions
+on the characters that may appear in the address.

+## Importing the Address into Your Wallet

+The Wallet Import Format (WIF) represents the private key in the format
+required by `importprivkey`, dcrwallet's RPC used to import the address into
+your wallet.
+The private portion of the public-private keypair returned by
+dcrvanity is already in this format.
+To import the address:

+ 1. Unlock your wallet with `walletpassphrase`
+ 1. Use dcrctl to issue `importprivkey <WIF_key>`

+ This is described in more detail on [dcrdocs][3].

 ## Important First Character Restrictions

-Many character may not appear in the first digit following "Ds" in an encoded
+Many character may not appear in the first digit following "Ds" in a Decred
-Decred address.
-Notably, this includes the potentially confusing characters
+address.
+Notably, this includes the potentially confusing characters `0OIl`,
-`0OIl`, which are present nowhere in an address.
-Most capital letters should
+which are present nowhere in an address.
+The following characters should be
-also not be used as the first letter in the input pattern.
-However, the
-following characters should be possible in the first position after the Ds
+possible in the first position after the Ds prefix: `[a-npQ-Z]` (lowercase a to
-prefix: `[a-npQ-Z]` (lowercase a to p, excluding o, and uppercae Q to Z).
+p, excluding o and l, and uppercae Q to Z).
+Please read more about [base58
+address encoding][4], ripemd160, and [this post by davecgh][5] for more
+information.

-Before beginning a potentially long search, test the leading character alone.
+Before beginning a potentially long search, test the leading character alone if
-Please read more about [base58 address
-encoding](https://en.bitcoin.it/wiki/Base58Check_encoding) for more information
-about what characters are acceptable.
+in doubt of its validity.
+These checks may be built into the generator in the
+future.

 ## Examples

-Use 1 core, by default, to search for an address starting with "Dsdcr":
+Use 1 core (the default) to search for an address starting with "Dsdcr":

-    $ dcrvanity.exe -pattern1 dcr
+    $ dcrvanity -pattern1 dcr
     Primary pattern:  ^Dsdcr
     30325
     Woohoo!